 Placements & Internships

-You will be invited to use the concepts of personal and professional competence development and relate it to what you are experiencing outside the classroom.
-This will ensure you will be better prepared for your personal and professional life.
-The following courses will have a placement as part of the compulsory modules:
+You will be invited to use the concepts of personal and professional competence development and relate this to what you are experiencing outside the classroom.
+This will ensure you are prepared for both your personal and professional life.
+The following courses include an external engagement activity, which could take the form of an internship, as part of the compulsory modules:

 - MSc Fashion Business Creation